pie-framework/pie-elements/packages/passage/docs/pie-schema.json.md

 Indicates if author is enabled

-# `spanishInput` (boolean)

-Whether a control to allow insertion of spanish characters should be displayed

-Default: `false`

-# `specialInput` (boolean)

-Whether a control to allow insertion of special characters should be displayed

-Default: `false`

 # `id` (string, required)

 Identifier to identify the Pie Element in html markup, Must be unique within a pie item config.